ankan-sur/robot-frontend/docs/REFACTORING_NOTES.md

 # Refactoring Notes

-This document describes the changes made to refactor the architecture to use rosbridge_websocket.
+This document summarizes the transition to a frontend‑only UI that talks directly to ROS 2 via rosbridge_websocket, plus the latest tweaks (POI picker restored and aligned to system topics).

 ## Summary of Changes